-From this we can conclude the further away is the receiver from the emitter, the less will be the signal/noise ratio (S/N).
+From this we can conclude the further away is the receiver from the emitter, the lower will be the signal/noise ratio.

-This happens because the signal becomes less intense due to attenuation, and noise keeps approximately the same level.
+This happens because the signal becomes less intense due to attenuation, and we can assume noise keeps approximately the same level.

-Noise and attenuation work together to make the receiver's life harder.
-More than the signal intensity in itself, this is what settles the transmission system maximum practical reach.
+Noise and attenuation work together to make the receiver's life hard.
+Rather than the signal intensity in itself, is the signal/noise ratio that establishes the transmission system's maximum effective reach.